Vincent Figgins

 Vincent Figgins (1766 – 29 February 1844) was a British typefounder based in London, who cast and sold metal type for printing.
 After an apprenticeship with typefounder Joseph Jackson, he established his own type foundry in 1792.
 His company was extremely successful and, with its range of modern serif faces and display typefaces, had a strong influence on the styles of British printing in the nineteenth century.
+A successor company continued to make type until the 1970s.

 Figgins introduced or popularised both slab-serif and sans-serif typefaces, which have since become two of the main genres of typeface.
 He was also involved in local politics as a Councilman of the City of London.

 Family and early life

-Figgins was born in 1766 and started his career as an apprentice to the typefounder Joseph Jackson.
+The son of a bookkeeper, Figgins was born in 1766 and started his career as an apprentice to the typefounder Joseph Jackson.
 He worked for Jackson from 1782 until Jackson's death in 1792.
-According to Reed, Figgins was largely the manager of Jackson's foundry from about 1790 onwards due to Jackson's poor health.
+According to Talbot Baines Reed, Figgins was largely the manager of Jackson's foundry from about 1790 onwards due to Jackson's poor health.

 His wife was Elizabeth and he had sons Vincent, James, later an alderman and MP, Henry and four daughters.